Cyber Politics and Governance: Emerging Trends and Challenges

 2. Digital Authoritarianism

-Some regimes use digital tools formass surveillance, censorship, and repression.
+Some regimes use digital tools for mass surveillance, censorship, and repression.
 Tactics include:

 • Internet shutdowns during protests